Federer wins Australian Open and 20th major

 Missed chances

-Just how Federer didn't wrap up the match in three or four sets, well, he might wonder.
+Only the aforementioned Federer nerves realistically prevented a three- or four-set win.
 Cilic faced three break points in three different games in the second set.

-On the final one, at 4-4, Cilic delivered a gutsy second-serve ace down the middle.
+On the final one, at 4-4, he delivered a gutsy second-serve ace down the middle.
 The serve did help him there.
-It felt like a key moment and Cilic duly earned a set point in the ensuing game after a nervous Federer donated two double faults.
+It felt like a key moment and Cilic duly earned a set point in the ensuing game after Federer donated two double faults.

 Cilic however tamely sent a routine backhand -- the backhand is traditionally his stronger side -- into the net.